Tag Archives: free/open source

 ACO in Python: Minimum Weight Perfect Matchings (a.k.a.
 Matching Algorithms and Reproductive Health: Part 4)

 This is the final item in my series on Matching Algorithms and Reproductive Health, and it brings the story full circle, returning to the algorithms side of the show.
-Today I’ll demonstrate how to actually find minimum-weight perfect matchings in … Continue reading
+Today I’ll demonstrate how to actually find minimum-weight perfect matchings in Python, and toss in a little story about \pi^2/6.
+Continue reading

 Filed under combinatorial optimization